Corporate Governance Guidelines

 Extending Invitations to Join the Board

-Invitations to join the Board should be extended by the Chairman of the Board following Board approval.
+Invitations to join the Board should be extended by the Chairman following Board approval of such nominee.

 Board Membership Criteria

-The Nominating and Governance Committee is responsible for establishing the Board's criteria for selecting nominees and directors and for reviewing from time to time the appropriate skills, characteristics and experience required of the Board as a whole, as well as its individual members.
-In evaluating the suitability of individual directors, the Nominating and Governance Committee and the Board will take into account many factors within the context of the characteristics and needs of the Board as a whole.
+The Nominating and Governance Committee shall establish the Board's criteria for selecting nominees and directors and shall review from time to time the appropriate skills, characteristics and experience required of the Board as a whole, as well as its individual members.
+In evaluating the suitability of individual directors, the Nominating and Governance Committee and the Board will take into account many factors within the context of the characteristics and needs of the Board as a whole, including independence and diversity.
 While the specific needs of the Board may change from time to time, all directors are considered on the basis of the following minimum qualifications:

-- the highest level of personal and professional ethics and integrity, including a commitment to EA's ACTION values;
+• the highest level of personal and professional ethics and integrity, including a commitment to EA's purpose and beliefs;

-Directors are expected to report changes in their primary business or professional status, including retirement, to the Chairman of the Board and the Chairman of the Nominating and Governance Committee.
+Directors are expected to report changes in their primary business or professional status, including retirement, to the Chairman and the Chairman of the Nominating and Governance Committee.

 Retirement; Changes in Principal Occupation